 Of course, there are instances where hardware issues account for slow data speed, but in most cases, it’s the traffic density on the network carrier’s end that determines how much bandwidth should be allocated to a user.

-To discard there could be an issue with user’s own ISP, we also encourage users to check their own speed without the proxy to discard issues while connecting to internet on user’s end.
+To discard there could be an issue with the user’s own ISP, we also encourage users to check their own speed without the proxy to discard issues while connecting to the internet on the user’s end.